-Dr. Jan McBarron earned her medical doctorate while working the night shift as a nurse.
+Dr. Jan McBarron of Duke and the Doctor earned her medical doctorate while working the night shift as a nurse.
 She felt nurses spent more time with patients and typically were very compassionate.
 She decided her nursing skills coupled with a higher level of education would allow her to marry both careers for the betterment of her patients.
 For the next thirty years, she specialized in the practice of Medical Bariatrics, nonsurgical weight loss.
 Given that she herself had struggled with her own weight, finally shedding more than 50 lbs., she was able to connect with her patients on a very personal level.
 Currently, she has stopped seeing patients one on one in private practice in efforts to reach more people.
 Dr. McBarron is a leading authority and an advocate for people who want answers to understanding their health, diagnosis and treatment options.
 She is currently focused on connecting with a broader base of people as a writer and public speaker and is using the impact of the internet, You Tube and social media as a tool to make that connection.

 Dr. Jan McBarron remains happily married for over 30 years, to her best friend Duke Liberatore.
 They live together in Nevada and enjoy hiking, weightlifting, tennis, and travel.